 - "Incorporating Discrete Characteristics and Network Relationships of Parking into the SF-CHAMP Travel Model" 2010, TRB Innovations in Travel Modeling

 - "A GPS-based Bicycle Route Choice Model for San Francisco, California" 2010, TRB Innovations in Travel Modeling

 - "Evaluating Regional Pricing Strategies in San Francisco - Application of the SFCTA Activity-Based Regional Pricing Model" 2010, TRB Innovations in Travel Modeling:

 - "Bringing Activity-Based Models to Maturity: the San Francisco Experience" handout 2007, TRB Annual Meeting:

 - "The San Francisco Model in Practice" paperslidesvalidation 2006, TRB Annual Meeting:

 We benefit from a wealth of basic and applied research in a wide range of fields such as travel behavior, decision science, behavioral economics, econometrics, computer science, traffic engineering, and network modeling.
 To the extent that we have an overlap of interests and available time, we would like to help any research projects along by sharing our perspectives and expertise as bleeding-edge practitioners, sharing models and data, and being a test-bed for applied research.

-We post modeling and technology services internship opportunities to the Transportation Authority's jobs webpage.
+We post modeling and Technology, Data, and Analysis internship opportunities to the Transportation Authority's jobs webpage.
 Internships generally coincide with school semesters and summer breaks.